timescale/docs/use-timescale/metrics-logging/integrations.md

 ## Delete a data exporter

-To remove any data exporters that you no longer need.
+To remove a data exporter that you no longer need:

 <Procedure>

-1. Before deleting a data exporter, remove all connected services.
-1. For each connected service, navigate to the service `Operations` tab.
+1. Disconnect the data exporter from your Timescale Cloud Services:

+   For each Timescale Cloud Services the data exporter is connected to:
+   1. In Timescale Console, open [Services][console-services], then select the Timescale Cloud Service to update.
-1. Click `Integrations`.
+   1. Click `Operations`, then click `Integrations`.
-1. Click the trash can icon to remove the exporter from the service.
+   1. Click the trash can icon.

-    This does not delete the exporter itself.
+   This removes the data exporter from the service, it does not delete it from your Timescale Cloud project.

-1. In the main menu, navigate to `Integrations`.
+1. In Timescale Console, open [Integrations][console-integrations].
 1. Beside the exporter you want to delete, click the menu button.
 Click `Delete`.
 1. Confirm that you want to delete.